vishalvs7/Hawks/disease detection-1/crop-disease-detection-master/README.md

-# A project on Crop Disease Detection Using Deep Learning Computer Vision.
+# Hawk- plants disease detection  segment

-This projects uses Convolutional Neural Network to Identify different types of Diseases in plants using their image of leaves.
+This segment highly focusses on the quality of plants that are grown in the region of our primary customers and we come with this code